Energy cascade for the Klein-Gordon lattice: Proof of Lemma

 \section{Proof of Lemma \ref{NFest}}

 This appendix is devoted to the proof of the Lemma \ref{NFest}, which is a key step to normalize the system \eqref{truncsys}.
-Its proof is an adaptation of Theorem 4.4 in \cite{bambusi1999nekhoroshev} and it is based on the method of Lie transform, briefly recalled in the following.
+Its proof is an adaptation of the proof of Theorem 4.4 in \cite{bambusi1999nekhoroshev} together with some results from Sec.
+III.3 and Sec.IV.1 of \cite{faou2012geometric}; it is based on the method of Lie transform, briefly recalled in the following.
 Throughout this Section, we consider $s \geq s_1$ to be a fixed quantity.

 Given $k_0 \geq 2$ and an auxiliary function $\chi \in \mathcal{P}_{k_0}$ analytic on $\cW^{s}$, we consider the auxiliary differential equation

 and denote by $\Phi^t_\chi$ its flow at time $t$.